anthony-hung-do/arctic-tilt/README.md

 ## Contributors:
 - Anthony Hung Do from Swapbrain (swapbrain.com), Australia
 - Hoang Xuan Linh from Da Nang University of Science and Technology, Vietnam
-- Ho Phuc Hy from University of Aix-Marseille University, France
+- Ho Phuc Hy from Da Nang University of Science and Technology, Vietnam